Cornell Woolrich: Biography

 When he turned to pulp and detective fiction, Woolrich's output was so prolific his work was often published under one of his many pseudonyms.
 For example, "William Irish" was the byline in Dime Detective Magazine (February 1942) on his 1942 story "It Had to Be Murder", which was the source of the 1954 Alfred Hitchcock movie Rear Window and itself based on H.G.
 Wells' short story "Through a Window".
 François Truffaut filmed Woolrich's The Bride Wore Black and Waltz into Darkness in 1968 and 1969, respectively, the latter as Mississippi Mermaid.
 Ownership of the copyright in Woolrich's original story "It Had to Be Murder" and its use for Rear Window was litigated before the US Supreme Court in Stewart v.
 Abend, 495 U.S. 207 (1990).
+Woolrich phased out the use of pseudonyms by the early 1950s, so that even though "It Had To Be Murder" was credited on initial publication to "William Irish", Rear Window credited its story on-screen to Cornell Woolrich.

 He returned to New York, where he and his mother moved into the Hotel Marseilles (Broadway and West 103rd Street on Manhattan's Upper West Side).
 Eddie Duggan observes that "[a]lthough his writing made him wealthy, Woolrich and his mother lived in a series of seedy hotel rooms, including the squalid Hotel Marseilles apartment building in Harlem [sic], among a group of thieves, prostitutes and lowlifes that would not be out of place in Woolrich's dark fictional world."
 Woolrich lived there until his mother's death on October 6, 1957, which prompted his move to the slightly more upscale Hotel Franconia (20 West 72nd Street near Central Park).
 Duggan wrote:

 [After] Woolrich's mother died in 1957, he [went] into a sharp physical and mental decline.

 In later years, he socialized on occasion in Manhattan bars with Mystery Writers of America colleagues and younger fans such as writer Ron Goulart.
 He moved later to the Sheraton-Russell on Park Avenue and became a virtual recluse.
 In his 60s, with his eyesight failing, lonely, wracked by guilt over his homosexuality, tortured by self-doubt, alcoholic and a diabetic, Woolrich neglected himself to such a degree that he allowed a foot infection to become gangrenous which resulted, early in 1968, in the amputation of a leg.

 After the amputation and a conversion to Catholicism, Woolrich returned to the Sheraton-Russell, requiring the use of a wheelchair.
 Some of the staff there would take Woolrich down to the lobby so he could look out on the passing traffic.